nexi-intra/intra-docs/docs/repo/nexi-intra/koksmat-captain/renew-exchange-connectionstring/index.md

 ---
-title: "run.ps1"
+title: "Renew Exchange Connection String"
-date: "2025-01-05T16:58:42Z"
+date: "2025-01-06T07:35:12Z"
 description: "Description for run.ps1."
 tags: []
 author: "Unknown"
 ---

----
-title: Renew Sharepoint Connection String
----
 ## Add a certificate to an application and share the secret with the owner

-End result is that a text file containing the environment variables needed to connect to Sharepoint Online is created and shared with the owner using the owners OneDrive.
+End result is that a text file containing the environment variables needed to connect to Exchange Online is created and shared with the owner using the owners OneDrive.

 The owners gets an email notifying them that connection information has been shared with them.